Pavithran2031026/Data_Analyst_Projects/README.md

   •	Used statistical analysis to detect outliers and deviations.

 ### Step 5: Data Visualization & Dashboard Creation 📊📈🖥️
-  •	Built an interactive dashboard using Power BI/Tableau/Excel.
+  •	Built an interactive dashboard using Excel.
   •	Visualized trends using charts, graphs, and maps.

-### Step 6: Insights & Business Recommendations 💡📈🚀
-  •	Provided actionable insights for business growth.
-  •	Suggested strategies to enhance revenue and profit margins.